tanvirIqbal/problem-solving-with-csharp/README.md

-# problem-solving-with-csharp
-Problem Solving Using C#
+# Problem Solving Using C#

+## Basic Problem

+### Basic Problem 1 - Given three numbers, write a method that adds two first ones and multiplies them by a third one.